uesg21221/uesgs-arras/features.md

 * Entity Definition Attribute: `UPGRADE_LABEL`.
   * Lets you change an entity's upgrade box label.

+* Entity Definition Attribute: `MIRROR_MASTER_ANGLE`.
+  * If enabled, makes the turret's angle not lag behind the main entity's angle.
+  * Enables uses of visual turrets that don't break visually if they rotate.

 * Entity Definition Attribute: `IGNORED_BY_AI`.
   * Makes `io_nearestDifferentMaster` ignore you.
+  * Base Protectors and Developer menus have them.

+* Entity Definition Attribute: `LEVEL_SKILL_POINT_FUNCTION`.
+  * Makes the entity use a custom LSPF then the one in the configuration file.

+* Entity Definition Attribute: `RECALC_SKILL`.
+  * Resets the spent skill upgrades as if they just spawned with their current level.
+  * Runs after `LEVEL_SKILL_POINT_FUNCTION`.

+* Entity Definition Attribute: `EXTRA_SKILL`.
+  * How many extra skill points the entity gets to spend.
+  * Runs after `RECALC_SKILL`.

 * Gun Definition Attribute: `SHOOT_ON_DEATH`.
   * Makes the gun shoot if the entity it is attached to dies.

+* Gun Definition Attribute: `DRAW_ABOVE`.
+  * Makes a gun appear above the player but below top turrets.

+* Definition Attribute: `BORDERLESS`.
+  * Removes shape or gun borders, can be applied to both guns and entities.

+* Definition Attribute: `DRAW_FILL`.
+  * Fills a shape or gun when drawn.
+  * `true` by default.

+* Added Auras.
+  * Comes with a new motionType `withMaster` and a facilitator `addAura`.

+* Extensive Foods.
+  * All labyrinth Foods.
+  * All Relic variants of Old Food.
+  * Sphere, Tetrahedron, Octahedron and Tesseract as Extradimensional Food.
+  * Still kept the old Alpha/Beta Pentagons.

+* More Gamemodes: Train Wars, Manhunt, Space.

 * Shape kill counter in the death screen.
 * Auto LVL up.